ericgj/json-schema-valid/Readme.md

   of an http client library.
 See for example [json-schema-agent][agent], which provides both correlation (via HTTP headers) and schema dereferencing.
-The underlying Schema data structure does provide an interface for manipulating references, so it is possible to roll your own dereferencing.
+The underlying Schema data structure does provide an interface for manipulating references, so it is also possible to roll your own dereferencing.

   My view is that dereferencing necessarily involves external resources (the HTTP stack) and thus should be cleanly separated from validation.